Facebook Google Plus Instagram LinkedIn Twitter

 Managing (and preventing) wildings on your land

-Since you’re here on this page you probably know that wilding conifers are a problem that New Zealand spends millions of dollars a year on, but here’s where to find out more - What's the problem?
+Wilding conifers are a problem that New Zealand spends millions of dollars a year on controlling.

-If you’re a land holder with exotic conifers on your land, whether they were planted with a purpose or self-sown wildings, help protect your place and surrounding land from unwanted spread by managing exotic conifers well.
+If you’re a land holder with exotic conifers on your land, whether they were planted with a purpose or self-sown wildings, help protect your place and surrounding land from unwanted spread by knowing what is on your land and proactively managing spread-prone exotic conifers, especially Pinus contorta or Lodgepole pine.

 Wilding Pine Control Handbook